Lecture 13: The Harmony of the Spheres:

 from which we gather what his motivations might have been.
 We know of

-his Heliocentric model only from mention of it (usually dismissive) by
+his Heliocentric model only from mention of it (usually dismissively) by

-The heliocentric picutre never caught on, perhaps because it was
+The heliocentric idea never caught on, perhaps because it was considered

-considered too radical given deeply ingrained notions about uniform
+too radical given deeply ingrained notions about uniform circular motion

 Hipparchus of Nicaea (165-127 BC)